 Finally, there are infections and inflammatory conditions that can also lead to papillary reaction and itching.
 If an inflammatory condition is suspected, bloodwork and/or an allergy panel are often ordered to determine the cause.
 Inflammatory conditions can lead to crusting and itching on the outside portion of the eyelids.
 Your doctor may consider a steroid cream or anti-inflammatory like Tacrolimus.

 In all, there are many causes of itchy eyes.
 It is important to have these symptoms and signs evaluated by one of your doctors at SureVision.
-We can help you find relief for your itchy eyes with appropriate treatment.
+Contact us for our dry eye treatment in Creve Coeur, MO, and Alton, IL, and we can help you find relief for your itchy eyes with appropriate treatment.